Are you an adviser? Go to Unbiased Pro

 What are the pros of investing in your pension?

-Getting tax relief on pensions means some of your money that would have gone to the government as tax goes into your pension instead.
+Getting tax relief on pensions means some of your money that would have gone to the government as the tax goes into your pension instead.

 Most pensions today are defined contribution schemes (though some employers offer salary-related defined benefit schemes, mainly in the public sector).